-JOHN: Yeah, I just need to add something.
-The first time I met you...
+JOHN: Yeah, I just need to just add something there.
+The first time I met you?

-JOHN: You invited me over for dinner at your house in Chicago because you were editing a book, it happened to be the book on worship...I think.
+JOHN: Yeah, you invited me over for dinner at your house in Chicago because you were editing a book - happened to be the book on worship.

 PHIL: That’s right.

-JOHN: So I’ve never let you make reservations for me -
+JOHN: Yeah, yeah.
+So I’ve never let you make reservations for me -

-JOHN: Yes it was and I got ill.
+JOHN: Yes, it was, yeah.
+And I got ill.
 But I have forgiven you, Phil.

-PHIL: Well you still answer my questions and...
+PHIL: Well, you still answer my questions and that’s -

 JOHN: I do.

-PHIL: And that’s the great thing.
-And tonight I have some questions but I want to preface this first question because it has to do with what you plan to preach when you finish Mark.
-I want to preface it with a couple of things because I don’t think everybody at Grace Church really grasps what an achievement it is for you to have preached verse by verse through the entire New Testament over 42 years time.
-As far as I know, that’s an achievement unparalleled by any expositor in the twentieth century.
+PHIL: - that’s the great thing.
+And tonight I have some questions, but I want to preface this first question because it has to do with what you plan to preach when you finish Mark.
+I want to preface it with a couple of things because I don’t think everybody at Grace church really grasps what an achievement it is for you to have preached verse by verse through the entire New Testament over 42 years’ time.
+As far as I know, that is an achievement unparalleled by any expositor in the 20th century.
 Nobody’s ever done that.
 And we’re grateful that you’ve stuck with it.

-PHIL: And I actually remember actually the very first time I met you was at a meeting at Moody Press to discuss the commentary series.
-They were planning this massive project, one of the biggest projects Moody had ever undertaken to do a series of New Testament commentaries by John MacArthur and Jerry Jenkins had asked me to be involved.
+PHIL: And I actually remember, actually, the very first time I met you was at a meeting at Moody Press to discuss the commentary series.
+They were planning this massive project, one of the biggest projects Moody had ever undertaken, to do a series of New Testament commentaries by John MacArthur, and Jerry Jenkins had asked me to be involved.
 And when he was describing it to me, he said, kind of breathlessly, “We think it’s going to take as long as ten years.”
-That was thirty years ago.
+That was 30 years ago.

-JOHN: ...Of the content of the sermons so that I could produce in the pulpit the material that eventually would show up in the commentaries.
-And that’s what has strung it out over thirty.
-And I think when it’s finished, probably another five years maybe to finish, there will then be thirty-two volumes or thirty-three volumes in thirty-five years, so it
+JOHN: - of the content of the sermons so that I could produce in the pulpit the material that eventually would show up in the commentaries.
+And that’s what has strung it out over 30.
+And I think when it’s finished, probably another five years maybe to finish, there will then be 32 volumes or 33 volumes in 35 years, so -

-PHIL: But, you will finish the preaching...if you’ve followed the outline you’ve laid out, you will finish preaching through Mark which is the last book for you to finish, you’re in the last few chapters, you will finish...your plan is to finish on the last Sunday of July this year.
+PHIL: But you will finish the preaching - if you’ve followed the outline you’ve laid out, you will finish preaching through Mark, which is the last book for you to finish, you’re in the last few chapters, your plan is to finish on the last Sunday of July this year.